MegApril/hospital-util/README.md

 ## Northstar metrics
 The following metrics were selected to measure utilization, cost efficiency and outcomes.
-  1. Utilization
+  1. Utilization Metrics
      - Rate of Neonatal and Maternal Hospital Admissions
      - Cesarean vs. Vaginal Delivery Rate
-     - NICU usage Rate
+     - NICU Usage Rate
-     - Average Hospital Stay Duration
+     - Average Length of Stay
      - Diagnostic and Procedural Utilization Trends
+  2. Cost Metrics
+     - Cost per Hospital Stay
-  3. Cost
+     - Cost per Procedure
-  4. Outcomes
+     - Total NICU costs per Admission
+     - Cost-to-Utilization Ratio
+     - Seasonal Variations in Delivery Costs
+  3. Outcome and Quality Metrics
+     - Complication Rates for MAternal and NEonatal Patients
+     - Readmission Rates within 30 days
+     - Correlation between Cost and Health Outcomes
+     - Mortality Rate for NEonatal and Maternal Patients
+     - Health Equity Metrics
 _This project is a simulated analysis developed by the author.
 The "client," Riverside Medical Center is a fictional enterprise to mimic a realistic healthcare environment._

 ## Exploratory Data Analysis